LardoBoffin/BBC-BCPLLibraries01/README.md

     .

 Note that the first line is a 'SECTION' and there is a full stop at the end of the section.
 Each section must have a full stop (unless the section ends at the end of the file but best to use one anyway).

 Note also there is no START() function as this is a library not a program.

 The name in the SECTION is the name to be used in the NEEDS directive in the file that will be calling the library.

+You must include the header file in the GET section for the function names to be recongised.